spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 }
 ```

-Here's the above example in the [Rego playground](https://play.openpolicyagent.org/p/fhLBskzd13), with threshold set to 1 for simplicity.
+Here's the above example in the [Rego playground](https://play.openpolicyagent.org/p/fhLBskzd13){: rel="nofollow"}, with threshold set to 1 for simplicity.

 ### Back-of-the-envelope blast radius